What's Happening Now at FCPC?

 Mid-High – 5:00-6:30 PM

 Each Sunday evening, the youth comes together for a game, a meal, and a lesson.
 For our current Sunday night lesson series, FCPC’s Youth examines the question of the week written by an anonymous teen and evaluates the response written by the advice columnist.
 After reading sections of scripture that are relevant to the advice column, the group finishes the lesson by asking, “What would Jesus write?”

 Wednesday Evening, October 25

 All Youth – 6:30 – 8:00 PM

 On Wednesday night, all Youth are welcome to join us for a lively discussion and fun games at 6:30!
-This week’s topic is: “If Jesus was God why did he have to die?”
+This week’s question is, “Is believing in Jesus really the only way to get to heaven?”

 Church School – 9:45 AM

 All Youth – The Mug Stop

 With the recent mass shooting in Las Vegas still heavy on our hearts, once again we find ourselves processing impossible emotions and searching for answers that can’t be found about things that can’t be understood.
 Next week in church school we’ll revisit what it means to lament.